 The total population of Shai Osudoku District has increased over the years.
 According to the 1960, 1970, 1984 and 2000 population census reports the population increased from 42,837 (in 1960) through 63, 125 (in 1970), 70, 369 (in 1984) to 96,809 (in 2000).
 This shows a population growth rate of 2.1 percent for the periods 1960 to 1970, 1970 to 1984 and 1984 to 2000.
 The intercensal growth rate for 1970 to 1984 is far below the national average estimated for the same period of 2.6 percent, depicting the fact that the district is losing its historical importance of a commercial district and thus becoming less attractive and so out-migration is likely to be quite high.

 The 2000 population census report revealed that the District share of Ghana’s total population is only 3.3% .More than half the population here is natives born in the enumeration area.
 Persons born in the Eastern Region pre-dominates population born outside the enumeration area.
-Next to Eastern Region, the second largest proportion of inter regional migrants into Shai Osudoku, Central and Ashanti.
+Next to Eastern Region, the second largest proportion of inter-regional migrants into Shai Osudoku, Central and Ashanti.
 Out-migration is more prominent in the Shai local area where between 1960 and 1970 a negative growth rate of 0.8 percent, per annum was recorded.
 Table 1.2 below shows the total population of the district between the 1960, 1970, 1984 and 2000 censuses.

 This high percentage denotes that increased supply of technical and social infrastructure (especially those related to education and health) would be required to cope with extra demands of the dependent population.
-In 2000, 43% of persons over 6 years in the District has never been to school, while 50% of persons above 15 years were not literate.
+In 2000, 43% of persons over 6 years in the District have never been to school, while 50% of persons above 15 years were not literate.
 However this picture is different now especially with the introduction of the capitation grant and the school feeding programme as the numbers kept swelling up at the time of writing this report.

-The average household size of the district as at year 2000 is 5.2 persons even though female adolescent (15-19 years) here have much higher fertility than that of Accra Metropolitan Assembly, Ga West and East and Tema Metro Assembly.
+The average household size of the district as at year 2000 is 5.2 persons even though female adolescent (15-19 years) here have much higher fertility than that of Accra Metropolitan Assembly, Ga West and Ga East Municipalities and Tema Metro Assembly.
 This is supported by evidence based on life time fertility.
 The mean number of children born to adolescent (15-19) years in Shai Osudoku (0.216) is higher than the regional average of (0.090).
 This larger average household size (44.9%) has implications for housing policy and housing development in the district.